 I am a scientist and entrepreneur working at the intersection of computational neuroscience, machine learning and computer vision.
 My goal is to understand how neural systems – both biological and artificial – perform visual perception.
-I am currently based in Tübingen, Germany, and will start a lab at the University of Göttingen in October 2019.
+I recently started my lab at the University of Göttingen.
 I am also co-founder of Layer7 AI and DeepArt.io.

 Our paper on system identification with deep neural networks in monkey V1 has finally been published in PLoS Computational Biology.
 In the paper we show that multi-layer convolutional neural networks outperform other existing predictive models of V1 at predicting spiking responses to natural images.
 As usual, data and code are available.

 Finding optimal stimuli for neurons has long been central for understanding information processing in the brain.
 However, it is hard because the search space is high-dimensional and sensory information processing is fundamentally nonlinear.
 With our collaborators Fabian Sinz, Andreas Tolias, Jake Reimer and Xaq Pitkow, we developed Inception Loops: a closed-loop optimization method combining in vivo recordings and in silico nonlinear modeling to find Most Exciting Images (MEIs) we show back to the brain.
 MEIs drove cells better than control stimuli revealing fascinating properties of mouse V1 cells.
 MEIs had sharp corners, curved strokes and pointillist textures, deviating strikingly from the standard V1 Gabor model.